FIND SCRUM & AGILE CERTIFICATION CLASSES TODAY!

 What is Scrum?

-While it may sound like nothing that would encompass complex business development goals, scrum marketing is just that: a framework used to complete large projects.
-And even though it was originally intended for the software development realm, it can be easily adapted to fit any scope of work.
-In fact, scrum for software development was created by Ken Schwaber and Jeff Sutherland, which you can read about in the books "Agile Project Management With Scrum" and "Succeeding With Agile," according to Winnow Management.
-At its core, this is a project management methodology that comprises simple marketing tasks that can be checked off to achieve goals.
+While the word “Scrum” may not conjure images of tackling complex business development goals, Scrum is just that: a framework used to complete large, complex projects.
+And even though it was originally intended for software development, it’s roots are in physical product delivery, and can be easily applied to fit just about any scope of work.
+Scrum for software development was created by Ken Schwaber and Jeff Sutherland, which you can read about in “Agile Project Management With Scrum.”
+In it’s most simplistic description, Scrum is a team-based product delivery methodology that relies on empiricism, aka, validating work through experience.
+Teams execute in short incremental delivery cycles no longer than a month.
 Pretty basic, right?
 The results are anything but.
-It's touted as a revolutionary way of collaborating within a team to achieve the highest levels of communications and rapid responses to an issue.
-By giving the entire team visibility and a hands-on approach to a project, scrum management uses versatile tools to track, plan and implement progress.
+Scrum is touted as a revolutionary way of collaborating within a team to achieve the highest levels of communications and rapid responses to the unexpected.
+By giving the entire team visibility and a hands-on approach to a work, the Scrum framework uses simple tools to plan work, track progress, and implement.

 Benefits of Scrum